zenml-io/zenml/docs/book/user-guide/starter-guide/track-ml-models.md

 {% endtab %}
 {% endtabs %}

-## Utilizing a Model and its Model Versions
+## Configuring a model in a pipeline

 The easiest way to use a ZenML model is to pass a model version object as part of a pipeline run.
 This can be done easily at a pipeline or a step level, or via a
 [YAML config](../production-guide/configure-pipeline.md).